-Another option might be to transfer your card balances to a balance transfer credit card that charges no interest for a set period of time, such as 12 or 18 months, Vissers says.
+Another option might be to transfer your card balances to a balance transfer credit card with a 0% intro APR for a limited time, such as 12 or 18 months, Vissers says.
 But you have to be vigilant and pay off your balance before the 0% APR period expires, or you’ll begin to pay high rates again.

 Balance transfers also typically require you to pay a transfer fee, which is generally 3% to 5% of the amount you are transferring.

-However, a balance transfer can backfire, Opperman warns, if you shift your existing balances to a new card and continue to use your old one.
+However, a balance transfer can backfire if you shift your existing balances to a new card and continue to use your old one, says Opperman.

 Find a better credit card

-When looking for a new credit card, Mitchell says, you should understand its purpose and how you will use the card.
+When looking for a new credit card, Mitchell says, you should understand its purpose and how you’ll use it.